DSBE-Semester-A/DataEngineering/README.md

 Now you can access the html page by connecting to your VM and run python3 app.py and go the url in step 17.

 ## Lab 2
+1. Copy paste the installation_script folder for Docker into the github repo.
+2. Install Docker on your VM by starting your VM.
+2.